Stripers

 Jump aboard for a family friendly fishing charter experience of a lifetime.

-The striped bass is native to the United States and Canada.
-It is found from the lower St. Lawrence River in Canada to Northern Florida, and along portions of the Gulf of Mexico.
-The striped bass have been prized in Massachusetts since colonial times.
-Today, they support both recreational and commercial fisheries in Massachusetts.
-Striped bass is by far one of the most important fish to local anglers.
-The Massachusetts Division of Marine Fisheries (DMF) does much research to support the proper management of the species.
+- The striped bass is native to the United States and Canada, ranging from the St. Lawrence River in Canada to Northern Florida, and parts of the Gulf of Mexico.
+This species has been cherished in Massachusetts since colonial times and is crucial for both recreational and commercial fishing today.
+The Massachusetts Division of Marine Fisheries conducts extensive research to ensure sustainable management of this important species.

-Striped bass can live up to 40 years and reach weights greater than 100 pounds.
-However, individuals larger than 50 pounds are rare.
-The all-tackle angling record fish was caught in Connecticut in 2011 and weighed 81½ pounds.
-The Massachusetts record is a 73-pound fish caught at Nauset Beach in 1981.
+- Striped bass can live up to 40 years.
+Though they can exceed 100 pounds, fish over 50 pounds are uncommon.
+The Massachusetts record is a 73-pound catch from Nauset Beach in 1981.

 contact us